plijnzaad/demultiplex/README.md

 the barcode file is uppercased before the matching; the lowercase is only used to conveniently specifying the fixed position).

+Note that if _k_ mistmatches are to be allowed, the minimum edit distance among all barcodes must be at least _k+2_ (since otherwise the mismatched code is exactly halfway between two exact barcodes).

+The script barcode-check.pl can be used to check for clashed between barcodes with mismatches.

 ## Using the code

 To start using it, do